-These poached chicken dumplings are served chilled, with horseradish.
+These poached chicken dumplings, made from a family recipe from writer Elissa Altman, are served chilled, with horseradish.

 - 2 lb. chicken wings